Cross Tay Link Road

-The project, which is expected to cost £118 million, is the second phase of the Perth Transport Futures Project, which was formed to "address the key issues identified in the Perth Traffic and Transport Issues Scottish Transport Appraisal Guidance".
+The project, which was expected to cost £118 million, was the second phase of the Perth Transport Futures Project, which was formed to "address the key issues identified in the Perth Traffic and Transport Issues Scottish Transport Appraisal Guidance".

+Perth & Kinross Council (PKC) stated that the project would "unlock key development land".

+The road opened in March 2025.

 Study

 A 2010 study predicted that traffic increases would exceed Perth's capacity, while also highlighting physical limitations caused by local geography (such as Kinnoull Hill and the River Tay) and existing infrastructure (such as the Highland Main Line railway).
 An assessment, completed in 2016, selected a corridor to the north of the city that should be taken into consideration for the purpose of traffic remediation.
-The route was approved at a meeting of Perth and Kinross Council in December 2016.
+The route was approved at a meeting of Perth and Kinross Council (PKC) in December 2016.

-It is the first major road project in the vicinity of Perth since the construction of the Friarton Bridge, which was completed in 1978, and it will be the largest to date.
+It is the first major road project in the vicinity of Perth since the construction of the Friarton Bridge, which was completed in 1978, and the largest to date.